Totchinuko/apiconan.totchinuko.fr/patches/admin.0.8.0.md

     - Get Actor Position.
 Replacing specific position request, this will work with players, admin tools, or spawned NPC.
     - Receive Message.
 To make personalized notifications to a specific player.
     - Convert generic admin tool to a specific tool and back.
-    - Send local message from a Puppet
+    - Send local message or fake bubble from a Puppet

 ## Changed
 `0.8.0`